pttlink/ASL-AsteriskNG/README.md

 # make install
 # make config

+-> I recommend adding the following two modules to the /etc/modules file so that they load at startup.
+This will ensure that DAHDI is loaded for Asterisk to function correctly

 # modprobe dahdi
 # modprobe dahdi-transcode

-(Note that these two are probably not needed, but if you are going to run asterisk in a VM without any hardware, I recommend adding these to the /etc/modules file so that they load at startup.
-It also ensure that DAHDI is loaded in if you try to start Asterisk right after installing and getting the missing pieces over/setup)

 # cd ..
 # cd AllStarLink-Asterisk-1.8/
 # make clean
-# ./configure LDFLAGS=-zmuldefs CFLAGS=-Wno-unused
+# ../configure LDFLAGS="-zmuldefs -lasound" CFLAGS="-Wno-unused -Wno-all -Wno-int-conversion -g"
-# make menuselect
+# make menuselect.makeopts
-  (then select save and exit.  this just rebuilds the options for making the various pieces of Asterisk which includes app_rpt.c)
+# menuselect/menuselect --enable app_rpt --enable chan_beagle --enable chan_tlb --enable chan_usrp --enable chan_rtpdir --enable chan_usbradio \
+           --enable chan_simpleusb --enable chan_echolink --enable app_gps --enable chan_voter menuselect.makeopts
 # make
 # make install
 </pre>

-If all goes well, you will have an Asterisk 1.8 system with the app_rpt "suite" of ported modules/software installed on your system.
-You will still need to bring over the necessary config files from AllStarLink for your node to function.
+Congratulations!
+If all went well, you will have a complete install of Asterisk 1.8 with the AllStarLink app_rpt programs on your computer.

+Note that these steps are purposely compiling Asterisk and modules with debugging info (-g).
+This is to make it easier to collect information about various problems while testing the port out.

+Please test and abuse this and let me know what problems you find.
+Ideally, we can use the issues page at https://git.allstarlink.org/KG7QIN/AllStarLink-Asterisk-1.8/issues to track any problems that are found and resolved.

+There are also some changes that you will need to make to your extensions.conf file (or you an opt to convert it to either extensions.ael or extensions.lua).

+One of these changes is how app_rpt is called.

+Convert any of your lines that are similar to this:
+Rpt(${EXTEN:1}|Pv|${CALLERID(name)}-P)

+To this:

+Rpt(${EXTEN:1},Pv,${CALLERID(name)}-P)

+Commas have replaced the | in Astersk 1.8's dialplan.
+Failure to update your extensions.conf will result in Asterisk not loading it correctly.